Oso-Grande/olcPGEX_Font/README.md

-# olcPGEX_Font
+# olcPGEX_Font and olcPGEX_CustomFont
-An extension to the olcPixelGameEngine for exporting and rendering your own fonts at any point size and orientation
+A couple of extensions to the olcPixelGameEngine for exporting and rendering your own fonts at any point size and orientation

 ## What is it?